SCW

 What is a Wine Improvement District (WID)?

-Are WIDs new?
+Are Wine Improvement Districts new?

-WIDs were established under California’s Property and Business Improvement District Law in 1994.
+Wine Improvement Districts were established under California’s Property and Business Improvement District Law in 1994.
 The law requires a thorough approval process beginning with the submission of a petition from winery businesses that will be assessed in the district.
 Districts are initially created to exist for up to five years.
 Similar to marketing boards and commissions, a WID can be renewed for up to ten years by re-engaging the petition and hearing process.

-Do WIDs exsist elsewhere in California?
+Do Wine Improvement Districts exsist elsewhere in California?

 Is this needed in Sonoma County?

 Our industry is facing challenges like never before.
 We must reverse the decline and grow the overall wine category now.
 To do this, we will want to make our wine more accessible, find new wine fans to increase visitation to Sonoma County, and drive sales at the assessed winery businesses.
-Through the WID, we will be able to secure a significant, stable supply of funding needed to promote Sonoma County throughout the country and around the world.
+Through the Wine Improvement District, we will be able to secure a significant, stable supply of funding needed to promote Sonoma County throughout the country and around the world.

 How is the WID different than the Sonoma County Winegrowers?

 The Sonoma County Winegrowers is a Winegrape Commission.
 Growers in Crush District 3 vote every five years on a referendum to continue the Commission and voluntarily assess their grape sale revenues to support the marketing and promotion of Sonoma County on their behalf.
-A WID will be an assessment through the wineries and the assessment collected will be used for the benefit of marketing and promoting the assessed wineries and will complement the activations and efforts of Sonoma County Winegrowers.
+A Wine Improvement District will be an assessment through the wineries and the assessment collected will be used for the benefit of marketing and promoting the assessed wineries and will complement the activations and efforts of Sonoma County Winegrowers.

 Who is on the Steering Committee?